Know before you go

 Advisories

-Use caution around cliff areas and along shorelines, and watch for large waves created by passing ferries.
+Boat access can be difficult due to the constantly changing marine environment and exposed rocky shoreline.
+Use caution around cliffs and along shorelines.
+Watch for large waves created by passing ferries.

 Bring your own water.
-Potable water is not available in the park.
+Potable water is not available in the park

 Review the detailed guides under visit responsibly for more information on staying safe and preserving our natural spaces.